 - You are the registered keeper of the vehicle but have not updated your current vehicle details with the Driver and Vehicle Licensing Agency (DVLA); or

 - The registered keeper of the vehicle has nominated you as the driver at the time of the alleged offence.

 5. What happens if I am unable to identify the driver?

 If you are the registered keeper of the vehicle you are legally required to supply details to identify the driver at the time of the alleged offence.
 It is your responsibility to know at all times who is using your vehicle.

 If you have been nominated as the owner/hirer/driver of the vehicle, it means that the registered keeper of the vehicle has stated you were using the vehicle at the time of the alleged offence.
 Failure to supply the appropriate details as required on the notice of intended prosecution may render you liable for prosecution under Section 172 of the Road Traffic Act 1988.

 6. There were no repeater signs to tell me it was a 30mph limit…

 Where there is a system of street lighting, the law does not allow the Highways Authority to use 30 mph repeater signs.
 The only exception to this is roads where there is no system of street lighting, for example on rural roads.
 On all roads with a posted speed limit of 40 mph and above, the Highways Authority has a legal requirement to place speed limit repeater signs at regular intervals.
-All roads in the West Midlands region meet the minimum legal signing requirements.
+All roads in the West Midlands region are designed to meet the minimum legal signing requirements.